NOAA-CO-OPS/digital-display/webapp/README.md

 ```shell
 pip install -r requirement.txt
 ```
+4. Download static graphics from webapp_content folder in Station Digital Display Project google drive and save in assets folder in local directory.

 ### To pull the latest updates to the GitHub repository
 1. Open Git Bash or Anaconda Powershell Prompt